lostella/drs/README.md

 ## Douglas-Rachford splitting

-This repository contains implementations of the Douglas-Rachford operators splitting method for solving convex optimization problems of the form
+This repository contains implementations of the Douglas-Rachford operator splitting method for solving convex optimization problems of the form

 ```